 Use text therapy for juicy bits

-If you’ve got some truly ~juicy~ bits that you really don’t want to risk roommates, family members, or passerby hearing, utilize the texting option.
+If you’ve got some truly ~juicy~ bits that you really don’t want to risk roommates, family members, or passerby hearing, utilize the text therapy option.
 On the Talkspace app and website, you always have the option to text your therapist.
 Before your session, you can fill your therapist in on what you are too nervous to say out loud.
 If you want to get really creative/act like a spy, you can come up with codewords or aliases for things and people you’ll be talking about out loud.

 Get a white noise machine